ajs1037/Threads/README.md

 Now let’s discuss one hypothetical scenario, what will happen if Thread class contains wait(), notify() and notifyAll() methods?
 Having wait(), notify() and notifyAll() methods means Thread class also must have their monitor.

-Every thread having their monitor will create few problems -
+###### Every thread having their monitor will create few problems:

->Thread communication problem.
+* Thread communication problem.

->Synchronization on object won’t be possible- Because object has monitor, one object can have multiple threads and thread hold lock on object by holding object monitor.
+* Synchronization on object won’t be possible- Because object has monitor, one object can have multiple threads and thread hold lock on object by holding object monitor.
 But if each thread will have monitor, we won’t have any way of achieving synchronization.

->Inconsistency in state of object (because synchronization won't be possible).
+* Inconsistency in state of object (because synchronization won't be possible).

 ### Question 16.
 Is it important to acquire object lock before calling wait(), notify() and notifyAll()?